seanox/aspect-js/manual/en/mvc.md

 SiteMap.customize(map);
 ```

-Or a littel shorter the direct call of the customize method:
+Or a little shorter the direct call of the customize method:

 ```javascript
 SiteMap.customize({